Sachingaur11/3D-AI-Chatbot/README.md

 - **Animations**: The component supports various animations, which can be controlled dynamically based on user input or chat messages.
 The animation speed can be adjusted using a control panel.

 - **Lip Syncing**: The avatar's mouth movements are synchronized with audio playback to simulate realistic speech.
+This is achieved using the Rhubarb Lip Sync library, which generates lip sync data based on audio input.
+The Oculus Visemes are used to map the lip sync data to the avatar's mouth movements.

 - **Interactive Controls**: Users can interact with the avatar using a control panel powered by `leva`, allowing them to trigger expressions, animations, and other features.